cdbrauer/VoxelFuse/README.md

 Created as part of a research project with [IDEAlab](http://idealab.asu.edu) at ASU.

-## voxel-tools.py
+## Import Demo
-Demonstration of functions for manipulating voxel data.
+Demonstration of functions for importing and manipulating voxel data.
 Should be run with a path to a .vox file as only parameter.

 ### Working
 - .vox file import